 At Ocean and Brighton avenues, providing a protected/permissive left turn phase would allow leftturning vehicles a dedicated portion of the signal phase and would reduce delay for the K/T associated with waiting behind those left-turning vehicles.
 This improvement would improve reliability for the K/T. This benefit would also accrue to the 29, which turns left at the intersection and is subject to the same travel delays.
 This improvement would improve reliability for both lines and could reduce delay for the K/T by up to 25 seconds and for the 29 by up to 30 seconds.
-There is no guarantee that the improvement would reduce delay by the full amounts observed, as the K/T and 29 lines would need to wait for a turning vehicle to clear even though the movement would be more reliable with a protected/permissive phase.
+There is no guarantee that the improvement would reduce delay by the full amounts observed, as the K/T and 29 lines would need to wait for a turning vehicle to clear even though the movement would be more reliable with a protected/permissive phasea although it is a reasonable approximation of travel time savings.